Lickability/code-of-conduct/README.md

 ## Harassment:

 We recognize that the technology community is diverse and that people have different backgrounds, experiences, and understandings of what constitutes offensive or inappropriate behavior.
-We are committed to open and positive communication to promote an environment that ensures that all participants feel welcome and respected at our events.
+We are committed to open and positive communication to promote an environment that ensures that all participants feel welcome and respected.
-We are dedicated to a harassment-free experience for everyone who attends an iOS IRL gathering or other iOS IRL event.
 We do not tolerate harassment, which includes:

 * Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, or religion
 * Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.